-“Now from the sixth hour there was darkness over all the land unto the ninth hour… Jesus, when he had cried again with a loud voice, yielded up the ghost.
-51 And, Behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent; And the graves opened; and many bodies of the saints which slept arose And came out of the graves after his resurrection (exposed for 3 days?), and went into he holy city, and appeared unto many.”
+“Now from the sixth hour, there was darkness over all the land unto the ninth hour… Jesus, when he had cried again with a loud voice, yielded up the ghost.
+51 And, Behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent, And the graves opened, and many bodies of the saints which slept arose And came out of the graves after his resurrection (exposed for 3 days?), and went into the holy city, and appeared unto many.”
 (Matthew 27:51-53)

-In fact a well known Christian apologist, whom has debated skeptics and Muslims alike, Dr. Mike Licona himself did not believe that such an event took place.
+In fact, a well known Christian apologist, who has debated skeptics and Muslims alike, Dr. Mike Licona himself did not believe that such an event took place.

 This was a huge controversy among evangelicals in the United States.
 It evoked a strong response like the one we see here:

-This is just one paragraph of the strong rebuke that other Christian apologist had for Dr. Mike Licona speaking his heart and mind about the matter.
+This is just one paragraph of the strong rebuke that other Christian apologists had for Dr. Mike Licona speaking his heart and mind about the matter.

 “Second, another noted SBC leader, Dr. Al Mohler, spoke out against Licona’s view on his web site, concluding, that in his treatment of the Matthew 27 text that “Licona has handed the enemies of the resurrection of Jesus Christ a powerful weapon — the concession that some of the material reported by Matthew in the very chapter in which he reports the resurrection of Christ simply did not happen and should be understood as merely ‘poetic device’ and ‘special effects’….
 He needs to rethink the question he asked himself in his book — ‘If some or all of the phenomena reported at Jesus’ death are poetic devices, we may rightly ask whether Jesus’ resurrection is not more of the same?’….
 He asked precisely the right question, but then he gave the wrong answer….”
 Mohler added, “It is not enough to affirm biblical inerrancy in principle.
 The devil, as they say, is in the details.
 That is what makes The Chicago Statement on Biblical Inerrancy so indispensable and this controversy over Licona’s book so urgent.
 It is not enough to affirm biblical inerrancy in general terms.
 The integrity of this affirmation depends upon the affirmation of inerrancy in every detailed sense” (www.AlbertMohler.com, emphasis added).”